The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 The road from Kalinganagar to Konark ran first through forest.

-For two days the trees closed over them — old growth, dense, indifferent — the kind of forest that does not register individual human beings, only the passage of feet.
-The path was narrow and well-used — traders had moved along it for generations, fish sellers and salt merchants and pilgrims bound for Puri — but it had the quality that all such paths have: it belonged to the forest, not to the people walking through it.
-They moved through dappled green light, through the sound of unseen water and the distant commentary of birds.
+For two days the trees closed over them — old growth, dense, indifferent, the kind of forest that does not notice individual people passing through it, only the passage of feet.
+The path was narrow and well-used: traders, fish sellers, salt merchants, pilgrims bound for Puri had walked it for generations.
+Dappled green light.
+The sound of unseen water.
+Birds conducting their own arguments overhead.

 Madhu talked.
-This was his function on long roads, as Bishu understood it — to keep the silence from becoming a place where you could too easily lose yourself.
+This was his function on long roads, as Bishu had always understood it — to keep the silence from becoming a place where you could too easily lose yourself.

-“The king will have heard of the Sakshigopal shrine,” Madhu said, navigating a root that crossed the path.
+“The king will have heard of the Sakshigopal shrine,” Madhu said, navigating a root across the path.
 “And the Charchika mandap at Banki.
-And the Varahi temple work.
 I am not saying it went directly to the king’s ear.
 I am saying news of good work travels.”

 “You told the rice merchant’s cousin,” Bishu said.